Calpert/README_Generator/README.md

 npm i
 ```
 ## Usage
-Answer the questions being prompted in the terminal.
-This will upload to a new README file.
+be smart

 ## License
-this project is licensed under apache
+this project is licensed under PostgreSQL
 ## Contributing
-Please leave notes when contributing.
+better commit messages
 ## Test
 ```
 npm test
 ```
-If you have questions about this repository, please contact me at claudiaalpert@gmail.com
+If you have questions about this repository, please contact me at claudia@email.com
-You can see any of my other work at [Calpert](https://github.com/Calpert/)
+You can see any of my other work at [calpert](https://github.com/calpert/)